5 Reasons to Get Your Blood Pressure Checked Now

 The definition of high blood pressure has changed in recent years.
 Before 2017, anything below 140/90 mm Hg was considered OK.
 Now, a blood pressure at or above 130/80 mm Hg is deemed high, according to updated guidelines from the American College of Cardiology and the American Heart Association.

-"This still comes as a surprise to many patients, even though that recommendation has been in place now for nearly four years,” says Erin Michos, M.D., a cardiologist and an associate professor in the Division of Cardiology at Johns Hopkins School of Medicine.
+"This still comes as a surprise to many patients, even though that recommendation has been in place now for nearly four years,” Erin Michos, M.D., a cardiologist and an associate professor in the Division of Cardiology at Johns Hopkins School of Medicine, said in a 2021 interview.
 “Many patients are still not familiar with the new targets.”

 Results from a large federal study called SPRINT are a major reason for the change in guidelines.
 Researchers found that adults age 50 and older who brought their systolic blood pressure below 120 mm Hg significantly lowered their risk for heart attack, heart failure or stroke by 25 percent, compared with adults with a systolic blood pressure of 140 mm Hg.
 They also slashed their risk of death by 27 percent.